paulmillr/chokidar/README.md

 ```

 ## API
-* `chokidar.watch(paths, options)`: takes paths to be watched recursively and options:
+* `chokidar.watch(paths, options)`: takes one or more paths (which may be paths to files,
+  dirs to be watched recursively, or glob patterns) and options:
     * `ignored` ([anymatch](https://github.com/es128/anymatch)-compatible definition)
     Defines files/paths to be ignored.
 The **whole path** is tested, not just
     filename.
 If a function with two arguments is provided, it gets called